National Parks Day in Costa Rica

 Observing Costa Rica National Parks Day

-Although this day isn’t a day off for most people, it is a day to enjoy nature for those who can do it.
+Although this day isn’t a day off for most people, it is a day to enjoy nature for those who can do so.
 It’s a day during which people hike, watch birds, snorkel, or engage in other outdoor activities.